 Once you’re ready to unfreeze your credit, you can simply log in to the TransUnion website and request that it be removed.
 You can also call the company directly and remove the freeze over the phone.

 If you’ve already seen suspicious activity on your credit cards, call your creditors immediately and report the fraudulent charges.
 They can cancel your existing cards and freeze the account until your new cards arrive in the mail.

-Time is of the essence, especially if someone has gotten access to a debit card or login information for your checking account.
-Review all of your financial accounts and set up alerts for all activity so you will know as soon as someone tries to use your credit cards or withdraw your money.
+Time is of the essence, especially if someone has gotten access to a debit card or log-in information for your checking account.
+Review all of your financial accounts and set up alerts for all activity so you’ll know as soon as someone tries to use your credit cards or withdraw your money.